-Muddy meets the super-talented Warwickshire actor making her RSC debut as a gay shepherdess and a badly-behaved female suitor in two gender-swapping comedies.
+Muddy meets the super-talented Warwickshire actor Amelia Donkor who's making her RSC debut as a gay shepherdess and a badly-behaved female suitor in two gender-swapping comedies.

 With The Favourite sweeping the board at The BAFTA’s, there’s an increasing appetite for stronger and more complex female-led stories.
 Look no further… This season the RSC turns sexual politics on its head in two gender-swapping Shakespeare comedies, As You Like It and The Taming of the Shrew.
 Muddy caught up with super-lovely LAMDA-trained Warwickshire actor Amelia Donkor, a former pupil at North Leamington School, who is making her RSC debut in both plays.

 In Kimberley Sykes’ As You Like It she plays shepherdess Silvia – originally a male character, Silvius – who suffers from unrequited love when the woman she admires, Phoebe, falls in love with Ganymede – Lucy Phelps’ Rosalind in disguise.